gkganesh12/oxide-os/README.md

 **An agent-native microkernel operating system written from scratch in Rust.**

 Built for running AI agent swarms with kernel-level isolation, capability-based security, and real hardware drivers.
-5,148 lines of Rust.
+Built in Rust.
 Boots on bare metal via QEMU.

 ---